jchapuis/leases4s/README.md

 libraryDependencies += "io.github.jchapuis" %% "leases4s-core" % "x.y.z" // latest from maven badge above
 ```

+## Blog

+For a more in-depth explanation, make sure to check out the [blog article](https://jonas-chapuis.medium.com/distributed-locks-in-kubernetes-with-scala-f3ad8253f894).

 ## Abstractions
-As the library name suggests, the library is all about leases and everything revolves around these two main abstractions:
+As its name suggests, the library is all about leases and everything revolves around these two main abstractions:

 ### Lease
 The `Lease` trait is the main abstraction of the library.
 It represents a lease in Kubernetes, and is parametrized by the effect type `F`.
 The lease has an identifier, can bear labels for filtering, and has support for metadata in the form of annotations.
 A lease has a holder and can expire: expiry can be observed via an FS2 stream: